Grolier Club

 The Grolier Club is a museum, library, private club and society of bibliophiles in New York City.
 Founded in January 1884, it is the oldest existing bibliophilic club in North America.
 It is named after Jean Grolier de Servières, Viscount d'Aguisy, Treasurer General of France, whose library was famous; his motto, "Io.
 Grolierii et amicorum" [of or belonging to Jean Grolier and his friends], suggested his generosity in sharing books.

 The Club's stated objective is "the literary study of the arts pertaining to the production of books, including the occasional publication of books designed to illustrate, promote and encourage these arts; and the acquisition, furnishing and maintenance of a suitable club building for the safekeeping of its property, wherein meetings, lectures and exhibitions shall take place from time to time..."

+The Grolier Club of the City of New York has 13-6162403 as 501(c)(3) Public Charity; in 2024 it claimed total revenue of $2,592,381 and $29,114,038 in total assets.
+The entity lists the following purpose: “The mission of the Grolier Club is to foster the study, collecting, and appreciation of books and works on paper, their art, history, production, and commerce.
+It pursues this mission through the maintenance of a research library devoted to all aspects of the book and graphic arts and especially bibliography; through the publication of books designed to illustrate, promote and encourage the book and graphic arts; and through public exhibitions and other educational programs.”

 Collections and programs

 The Grolier Club maintains a research library specializing in books, bibliography and bibliophily, printing (especially the history of printing and examples of fine printing), binding, illustration and bookselling.
 The Grolier Club has one of the more extensive collections of book auction and bookseller catalogs in North America.
 The Library also has the archives of prominent bibliophiles, such as Sir Thomas Phillipps, and of bibliophile and print collecting groups, such as the Hroswitha Club of women book collectors (1944–c.
 1999) (Note: Named for Hrotsvitha of Gandersheim) and the Society of Iconophiles.

 The Grolier Club's public exhibitions "treat books and prints as objects worthy of display, on a par with painting and sculpture."
 The exhibitions on two gallery floors draw on various sources including holdings of the Club, its members, and of institutional libraries.
 Subjects of its recent shows include women in science (2013), blooks (2016), Walt Whitman (2019), American menus (2023), Zoe Anderson Norris (2023), Abraham Lincoln (2024, from David Rubenstein's collection), and imaginary books (2024-2025).

 In 2022 the Rare Book School was featured in the exhibit, Building the Book from the Ancient World to the Present Day: Five Decades of Rare Book School & the Book Arts Press.
 The exhibit covered two millennia of the changing form of the book.

 The Grolier Club, which also hosts frequent public tours and lectures, is a member of the Fellowship of American Bibliophilic Societies.